Is Suicide a Sin?

 know ye not that your body is the

-We are commanded: “therefore glorify God in your body, and in your spirit, which are God’s.”
+Instead, we are commanded: “therefore glorify God in your body, and in your spirit, which are God’s.”
 Irrefutably, committing self-murder is not glorifying God.

 are troubled on every side,